opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

           fieldPath: status.hostIP
 ```

 To setup the pipeline, you can apply the kubernetes manifest files and helm chart(for jaeger).
-Besides being in the body of this blog, these manifest have been added to [djin-opensearch-blog github repo](https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/source) for convenient access.
+Besides being in the body of this blog, the manifests have been added to [djin-opensearch-blog github repo](https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/source) for convenient access.

 ## Next Steps

-We built a scalable distributed tracing pipeline based on the OpenTelemetry project running in our EKS cluster.
-One of the most important reasons to move to OpenTelemetry is the fact that a single binary can be used to ingest, process, and export, not just traces but metrics and logs as well (telemetry data).
-We can collect and send telemetry data to multiple backends by creating [pipelines](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/design.md#pipelines) and using exporters to send that data to the observability platform of choice.
+We built a scalable distributed tracing pipeline based on the OpenTelemetry project running in an EKS cluster.
+One of the driving forces behind our move to OpenTelemetry is to consolidate to a single binary to ingest, process, and export, not just traces but metrics and logs as well (telemetry data).
+Telemetry data can be exported to multiple backends by creating [pipelines](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/design.md#pipelines) for pushing to observability platform of choice.

 Data Prepper 1.2 (December 2021) release is going to provide users the ability to send logs from Fluent Bit to OpenSearch or Amazon OpenSearch Service and use Grok to enhance the logs.
-These logs can then be correlated to traces coming from the OTEL collectors to further enhance deep diving into your service problems using OpenSearch Dashboards.
-This experience should make deep diving into your service much more simple with a unified experience and give a really powerful feature into the hands of developers and operators.
+Logs can then be correlated to traces coming from the OTEL collectors to further enhance deep diving into your service problems using OpenSearch Dashboards.
+This should elevate the experience of deep diving into your service with a unified view and give a really powerful feature into the hands of developers and operators.

 So the next step would naturally be to extend this pipeline to be more than just a distributed tracing pipeline and morph to a distributed telemetry pipeline!